jihadabuzuhri/jihadabuzuhri/README.md

 - 👋 I am Jihad Abu Zuhri.
 - 💻 co-founder at a HEARIZE startup company.
 - 🔭 I have 2+ years of experince in Competitive programming.
-- 💻 Leader of Elite team that has achieved positions in local and international programming competitions such as IEEEXtreme and ACM-ICPC.
+- 💻 Leader of Elite team that has achieved positions in international programming competitions such as IEEEXtreme and ACM-ICPC.
 - 💻 Team Leader and founder of the Marvel Developer Community at Arab American University.
 - 🌱 I am currently focusing on Machine learning and Deep Learning.
 - 😎 Further more, I Work on many special individual projects!